HPCNow/sNow/README.md

 # README #

 sNow!
-Tools includes the CLI, templates and profiles for interacting with xen-tools and several extensions of xen-tools in order to use FAI for the VM deployment.
+Tools includes the CLI, templates and profiles for interacting with xen-tools and several extensions of xen-tools in order to use multiple deployment and cloning systems.

 ### What is this repository for? ###